-As you step into the New Year, you can consider the below four moves to plan for a brighter financial outlook.
+As you step into the New Year, you can consider these four moves to plan for a brighter financial outlook.

 - Portfolio Expansion

-Diversification is a vital key for insulating your investments against volatility within the market.
+Diversification is a vital tool for insulating your investments against volatility within the market.
 Optimal diversification can vastly improve the performance of your investments.
-As a widely accepted practice, investors diversify their investment portfolio across various instruments to make sure that the collective performance of the portfolio sufficiently eclipses the losses of instruments.
+As a widely accepted practice, investors diversify their investment portfolio across various instruments to ensure that the portfolio’s collective performance sufficiently eclipses the losses of other instruments.
 If your investments are concentrated in one particular asset class, you’re putting your whole portfolio in danger if that market sector experiences a downturn.
 If your investments lack variety, injecting some new blood into your holdings should get on your to-do list.

-Peer to Peer (P2P) Lending, for instance, are often an honest option against fluctuations within the market.
-Sustained high returns on investment make P2P lending a sought-after investment option for fixed income investors.
-You can earn up to 17% return while investing in P2P.
+Peer-to-Peer (P2P) Lending, for instance, is a highly suitable option against fluctuations within the market.
+Sustained high returns on investment make P2P lending a sought-after investment option for fixed-income investors.
+You can earn up to 10-12%p.a. returns while investing in P2P.

-That’s fine if you didn’t pay much attention to rebalance it within the past, the New Year is a chance to change things up. as an example, if you, generally, rebalance once a year, believe growing to bi-annually or quarterly.
-Also, you have to check your asset allocation regularly to have a finger on the pulse to stay upbeat together with your investments.
+The New Year is a chance to research, plan and create a steady balance in your portfolio.
+If you generally rebalance once a year, increase the frequency to bi-annually or quarterly.
+Also, you should check your asset allocation regularly to have a finger on the pulse to stay up to date with your investments.

 - Tax-Efficient Investing

 Every investment has costs.
-Of all the expenses, however, taxes can sting the foremost and take the most important utter of your returns.
-The great news is that tax-efficient investing can decrease your tax burden and maximize your bottom line—whether you would like to save lots of corpus for retirement or generate cash.
+However, of all the expenses, taxes can sting the foremost and take the most crucial part of your returns.
+Tax-efficient investing can decrease your tax burden and maximize your bottom line—whether you would like to save lots of corpus for retirement or generate cash.

-With a taxable investment account, on the opposite hand, you’ve got to be mindful of triggering the capital-gains tax.
-This tax applies once you sell an investment for what it cost once you purchased it.
-A method to weaken this tax is to settle on tax-efficient investments, like Peer to see (P2P) Lending.
-These sorts of funds have lower turnover compared to actively managed funds, which cut the frequency of taxable events.
+With a taxable investment account, you’ve got to be mindful of triggering the capital-gains tax.
+This tax applies once you sell an investment for what it cost when you purchase it.
+A method to weaken this tax is to settle on tax-efficient investments, like Peer to peer (P2P) Lending.
+These funds have lower turnover than actively managed funds, which cuts the frequency of taxable events.

 - Pay Fewer Investment Fees

-Fees are often a serious detractor from your wealth-building efforts, shrinking your investment earnings over time.
+Fees are a significant detractor to your wealth-building efforts, shrinking your investment earnings over time.
 They are, in essence, negative returns.
 Fees are an unavoidable evil of investing, but that doesn’t mean you have to overpay when it comes to them.
-Few people pay much attention to their investment expenses when times are good, but what they don’t realize is those pesky little fees can eat away at their returns.
-Fees cannot be completely avoided, but they are reduced.
-From going after low-cost funds to getting more passive, there are ways you can lower your overall costs of investing.
+Few people pay much attention to their investment expenses when times are good, but they don’t realize that those pesky little fees can eat away their returns.
+Fees cannot be avoided entirely, but can be reduced.
+From going after low-cost funds to getting more passive, there are ways you can lower your overall cost of investing.